yuval-ro/guides/gpg/gpg.md

 1. **Configurate Git to use the generated key:**

-    Run the following command in the shell, replace the placeholder with the key's id:
+    Run the following command in the shell, replace the PLACEHOLDER with the key's id:
     ```powershell
     git config --global user.signingkey "KEY_ID"
     ```

+## Github Key Configuration

 1. **Export the key:**

-    Run the following command in the shell, replace the placeholder with the key's id:
+    Run the following command in the shell, replace the PLACEHOLDER with the key's id:
     ```powershell
     gpg --armor --export "KEY_ID"
     ```